thomashoneyman/purescript-halogen-formless/readme.md

 For our small form, we'll do two things: we'll provide a render function, and when the form is submitted, we'll output a `Dog` to parent components.
 Along the way we'll wire things up so that input fields display their current value from form state; typing into an input field updates its value in state, also running the correct validation function; we'll display the validation error for `age` if there is one; and we'll wire up a submit button.

+Note: If you would like to have your form raise no messages (rare), do not supply a `handleMessage` function.
+If you would like to raise the usual Formless messages (`Changed`, `Submitted`), then provide `H.raise` as your `handleMessage` function.
+If you would like to simply raise your form's validated output type (`Dog`, in this example), then provide `F.raiseResult` as your `handleMessage` function.
+Finally, if you want to do something else, you can write a custom function that does whatever you would like.

 ```purescript
 import Halogen.HTML as HH
 import Halogen.HTML.Events as HE